Skip to content

 g.
 Freight Appointment Customers.

 If you haven’t yet, it’s crucial to perform a market segment analysis to identify the ideal combination of shipping options for your customers.
-This vital task ensures your eCommerce business thrives.
+This vital task ensures your ecommerce business thrives.
 In fact, this process is no different from any other market segmentation analysis you’d conduct for your products or services.
 Undoubtedly, being familiar with essential customer demographics such as age groups, locations, or income levels is key.
 That way, you can better comprehend their distinct preferences when it comes to delivery speed and convenience aspects.

 So how do you go about figuring out how to provide the right mix of delivery options to meet your customers’ needs?
-Well, see my article, Offer Shipping Options That Will Make Your Business More Competitive: A 5-Step Market Segment Approach.
-This 5-step approach will help you to analyze your customer types and start offering the best delivery and curbside pickup options for your customers.
+One way is to do a market segment analysis.
+For example, below is a five-step approach that can help you to analyze your customer types when it comes to delivery options.

 Offer Shipping Options That Will Make Your Business More Competitive: A 5-Step Market Segment Approach.

-Are you still only offering one type of eCommerce shipping, like 2-day free shipping?
-If so, it’s time for a change!
-Chances are, you’re losing customers and running an inefficient shipping operation.
 So, what’s the best way to provide a perfect blend of shipping options that cater to your customers’ needs and make a profit?
 Don’t worry, click here, I’ll guide you through a 5-step approach to analyze your customer demographics and start delivering the most suitable delivery and curbside pickup options they’ll love.

 For more references on delivery speed options, see Mckinsey’s Retail’s need for speed: Unlocking value in omnichannel delivery and ShipBob’s Ecommerce Shipping Guide.
 Also, for more information on optimizing delivery costs, see SC Tech Insights’ Package Delivery – See How To Stop Surging Costs And Make Your Customers Happy.